Pantex Orientation

 Weingarten Rights

 “I believe this discussion could lead to my being disciplined.
 I therefore request that my union representative or officer be present to assist me at the meeting.
 I further request reasonable time to consult with my union representative regarding the subject and purpose of the meeting.
-Please consider this a continuing request; without representation, I shall not participate in the discussion.
-I shall not consent to any searches or tests affecting my person, property, or effects without first consulting with my union representative.”
+Please consider this a continuing request; without representation, I shall not participate in the discussion.”

 “I think this might get me in trouble.
 I want a Union rep.”

-When employers investigate employees, there is always a chance they could use coercive or even deceptive methods.
-The US Supreme Court ruled in 1975 that employees have a protected right, known as Weingarten Rights, to request union assistance and can refuse to answer questions until the individual has the proper representation.
-Not only can Stewards serve as a witness, but the representative can also offer advice on how to answer questions, help the employee avoid making fatal admissions, object to intimidating questions, ask for specifics, insist on private meetings with the employee, and point out extenuating circumstances, among other things.
+When employers investigate employees, there is always a chance they could use coercive or confusing methods.
+The U.S. Supreme Court ruled in 1975 that employees have a protected right, known as Weingarten Rights, to request union assistance during investigatory interviews.
+A representative is not just a witness.
+A representative may provide advice and active assistance, ask clarifying questions, help the employee understand what is being asked, object to confusing or intimidating questions, and help identify relevant facts.

 Organizing